conmulligan/TabBarPageController/README.md

 ## License

-PagingTabBarController is available under the MIT license.
+`TabBarPageController` is available under the MIT license.
 See the LICENSE file for more info.